apify/apify-docs/sources/academy/webscraping/switching_to_typescript/using_types_continued.md

 };
 ```

 By placing types inside of the square brackets in a specific order, we tell TypeScript that the property is not of an array type, but a tuple instead.
-So, when we try to reassign the properties to an incorrect data type, we get an error.
+When we try to reassign the properties to an incorrect data type, we get an error.

 ![Epic autocomplete](./images/string-not-number.png)